|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 As you know, this can be a problem for parents who have children who live with only one parent, thus seeing the other parent at certain times.
 As long as those times are specified and predictable, however, the children should be alright.
 Research has shown that regular contact has positive long term effects on children.
 They turn out emotionally healthier and more secure.
 And, do you find that it facilitates relations between ex-spouses on practical issues of custody and support payments?

 Finally, let’s discuss avoiding bad mouthing.
 I stated to Hal, who was extremely frustrated with his ex-wife much of the time, "You might consider avoiding bad mouthing your ex-wife in front of the children.
 No matter how angry or bitter you are, she is still the mother of the children.
 It’s tempting to point out your ex’s failings to the kids, but doing so just makes a hard time for them."

 Hal responded, "You’re right.
 Why make them suffer for the inadequacies in my failed marriage?"
 Think of your Hal.
 Do you have a divorced or separated client who could benefit from listening to this track?

 On this track we discussed being straight with the kids.
 This included five considerations for divorced or separated parents.
 These are telling them what’s happening, reassure children with certainty, lifting blame, influencing a child’s development, and avoiding bad mouthing.

 On the next track we will discuss Four basic anger management techniques we will discuss regarding the divorced or separated client will be taking time out, finding harmless ways to release anger, talk your feelings out, and talking to the anger target without blaming or name calling.

 Question 3: What are five considerations for divorced or separated parents regarding the children?
-To select and enter your answer, go to the Answer Booklet.
+To select and enter your answer, go to the Test.